MehmetKaplan/serial-entrepreneur/database-setup/README.md

 ## SETUP - DATABASE

 Following steps should lead you to prepare a proper DB setup for the `serial-entrepreneur`.
-This DB is to be used for

 #### (OPTIONAL-FRESH START) Uninstall postgresql if you need a fresh start